Switching to Linux

 Microsoft is well known for including things in Windows that put your privacy at risk.
 Windows 10 and 11 are full of trackers and telemetry that send data that uniquely identifies you back to Microsoft, and OneDrive is known to upload your documents to the cloud without your consent.
 Even if you turn these things off or delete them, there's a chance they will reactivate or reinstall after a Windows update.
 On top of that, Windows 11 now includes a feature called Recall that takes pictures of everything you see on your screen, every 5 seconds, and has an AI analyze them so the information in them can be "recalled" later.
 Originally, this feature was enabled by default and the screenshots were stored in an unencrypted database on your PC.
 While these issues have since been fixed, the privacy concerns of having an AI monitor everything you do still remain, especially since Microsoft can make it enabled by default again, or change their privacy policy to retrieve the data collected by the AI at any time.

 Apple isn't much better.
-They've recorded people's conversations with Siri, failed to remove iCloud files that users deleted, and allegedly tracked app activity even when the setting was turned off.
-While most of Apple's privacy controversies involved the mobile space rather than macOS, this history shows that, just like Microsoft, they cannot be trusted with ensuring the privacy of their users.
+They've recorded people's conversations with Siri, failed to remove iCloud files that users deleted, allegedly tracked app activity even when the setting was turned off, and disabled end-to-end encryption for certain iCloud features in the UK.
+While these privacy controversies involved the mobile and cloud spaces rather than macOS specifically, this history shows that Apple cannot be trusted with ensuring the privacy of their users.

 Most software made by Microsoft and Apple is closed-source, meaning nobody outside of the company knows exactly what code is running on your computer.
 There are ways to find out without having the source code, but they're extremely technical and typically require extensive research by cybersecurity professionals.
-Most Linux distros on the other hand do not have any sort of data collection, and even the few that do have it turned off by default.
-Your privacy is much safer because most software for Linux (including Linux itself) is open source, so not only is it nearly impossible to hide malicious code that steals your data, there's also very little incentive for these projects to be collecting your data to begin with, because most of them are not in it for the money.
+On the other hand, most Linux distros do not have any sort of data collection, and even the few that do have it turned off by default.
+Your private data is generally a lot safer because most software for Linux (including Linux itself) is open source, so not only is it a lot harder to hide malicious code that steals your data, there's also little incentive for these projects to be collecting your data to begin with, because most of them are not in it for the money.

-Some people think that online privacy doesn't matter if they have nothing to hide.
-I couldn't disagree more.
+Some people think that online privacy doesn't matter if they have nothing to hide, but I completely disagree.
 This section is already long enough so I'm not going to rant about that, but if you're willing to have your mind changed, this article tells you everything you need to know.
 This website in general is a fantastic resource for everything related to online privacy.

 Security

-You can't have privacy without security, and while nothing is ever 100% secure, Linux-based systems are by far the most secure out of all the mainstream operating systems for several reasons:
+You can't have privacy without security, and while nothing is ever 100% secure, Linux-based systems are generally more secure than Windows for several reasons:

-1. Security through obscurity.
-Simply put, Linux is significantly less popular in the desktop space than both Windows and macOS, so malware creators have less incentive to target it.
+Linux is significantly less popular than Windows and macOS in the desktop space, which means that malware creators have less incentive to target it.
 This could certainly change as Linux grows in popularity among desktop users, but there are other factors that still limit the effectiveness of malware on Linux.
+There's a somewhat common misconception that malware for desktop Linux doesn't exist, which isn't true.
+Any type of computer can be susceptible to malware infections.
+The risk might be low, but it's never 0%.

-4. Unlike Windows, Linux does not allow any random program to run code at the kernel level, also called ring 0.
-This is extremely important, as ring 0 gives programs full access to your entire system.
+Unlike Windows, Linux does not allow any random program to run code at the kernel level, also called ring 0.
+This is extremely important, as ring 0 gives programs full access to your entire system without the need for admin privileges.
 This is why most video game anti-cheats will not run on Linux.
 Many of them run at the kernel level on Windows so they can monitor for cheating by reading the memory of other programs.
 The only way to run programs at the kernel level on Linux is to compile them from source and install them into the kernel, which doesn't work for proprietary software like malware and anti-cheats.

-5. Many Linux programs (and the Linux kernel itself) are open source, and created by many different people.
-If you have a bad actor injecting malware into a program or distro, not only are they likely to affect only a very small portion of all Linux users, but those affected users also have the choice of removing that program, installing an older version, or simply not updating to the affected version.
+Many Linux programs (and the Linux kernel itself) are open source, which allows anyone to view the code and determine whether or not it's malicious.
+Many popular open source projects are audited by independent organizations and individuals to verify that the software is safe to use.
 Windows and macOS are developed exclusively by corporations and are not open source, so if they want to do something malicious or unwanted, it's eventually going to affect everyone due to forced updates, and you likely won't be able to do much about it.

 Freedom

-While freedom in terms of what you can do with your software isn't nearly as important as privacy and security, it's still worth mentioning because it's a big part of Linux's identity.
-Unlike Windows and macOS, Linux gives you absolute control over the entire system (provided you have admin privileges).
-You're free to install, modify, and remove absolutely anything, including parts that really shouldn't be touched because doing so could break the entire system.
+Unlike Windows and macOS, Linux gives you absolute control over the entire system, provided that you have access to the sudo password mentioned earlier.
+You have the freedom to install, modify, and remove absolutely anything, including parts that really shouldn't be touched because doing so could break the entire system.
 With Windows and macOS, you're stuck with whatever functionality Microsoft and Apple want you to have.
-There are many parts of both operating systems that simply cannot be removed, disabled, or modified no matter how hard you try.
+There are many parts of both operating systems that cannot be removed, disabled, or modified no matter how hard you try.

 Linux Overview